Unitarian Universalism: Justice

-Unitarian Universalism believes that actions taken to make the world a better place are more important than what a person actually believes, as espoused by a common slogan in Unitarian Universalist congregations, "Deeds, not creeds."
+Unitarian Universalism holds that actions to make the world a better place are more important than what a person actually believes, as espoused by the common slogan in Unitarian Universalist congregations, "Deeds, not creeds."
 They hold that belief divorced from action does not change the world and that good intentions often lead to a worse situation in the long term.
 Unitarian Universalist thinkers have long recognized the need to bring belief and action together and encourage their members to go into the larger world and improve it.

 Because of this importance of action, Unitarian Universalists have long been involved in social, economic, and environmental justice movements, both through organizations created by Unitarian Universalists and through local, regional, national, and international grassroots organizing.
-Many Unitarian Universalists see this work as inseparable from their Unitarian Universalist faith and see their participation in justice movements as a deeply important part of their religious faith.
+Many Unitarian Universalists see this work as inseparable from their faith and view their participation in justice movements as a deeply important part of it.

 Historically, the Unitarian Universalist Association's predecessor movements, Unitarianism and Universalism, saw members involved in abolitionism, women's suffrage, pacifism, temperance, and prison reform.
 Today, Unitarian Universalists are deeply involved in causes such as racial justice and the Black Lives Matter movement, LGBTQ movements, feminism and women's rights, immigration justice, reproductive rights, climate justice, and economic inequality.